-type - The component type name, needs to be org.apache.flume.channel.PseudoTxnMemoryChannel capacity 50 The max number of events stored in the channel keep-alive 3 Timeout in seconds for adding or removing an event type - The component type name, needs to be a FQCN --
+type The component type name, needs to be org.apache.flume.channel.PseudoTxnMemoryChannel capacity 50 The max number of events stored in the channel keep-alive 3 Timeout in seconds for adding or removing an event

 Custom Channel

 A custom channel is your own implementation of the Channel interface.
 A custom channel's class and its dependencies must be included in the agent's classpath when starting the Flume agent.
 The type of the custom channel is its FQCN.
 Required properties are in bold.